Vietnam - a rock arch over a peaceful river nestled among mountains

 What documents do I need for Vietnam?

-No visa required, just an international passport valid for at least 6 months beyond the end of your journey.
+No visa is required, only an international passport with validity of at least 6 months after the end of the journey.

 Can you get mobile service and internet access?

-Mobile internet is well-developed, and most local hotels have free Wi-Fi.
+Mobile internet is well-developed, and most local hotels offer free Wi-Fi.
 You can also catch Wi-Fi in many restaurants and cafes, and even on bustling streets.
 The main providers of 3G connections in Vietnam are Viettel Mobile, MobiFone, and VinaPhone.

 Ready for an adventure?